A Pass to Poison

 “What TCEQ and the AG did was basically to pile onto BP,” Carman said.
 It “showed what authority the TCEQ has, but they rarely use it against big polluters.”

-The Legislature increased the maximum administrative penalty TCEQ can hand down for air violations to $25,000 from $10,000 in 2011 after the Texas Sunset Advisory Commission found that the lower amount hindered TCEQ enforcement efforts.
+The Legislature increased the maximum administrative penalty the TCEQ can hand down for air violations to $25,000 from $10,000 in 2011 after the Texas Sunset Advisory Commission found that the lower amount hindered the agency’s enforcement efforts.
 Environmental groups say it would be enough if TCEQ fined every emissions event that much.

 The TCEQ also has the authority to levy an additional “economic benefit” penalty worth 50 percent of the total amount a company saved by not addressing an issue that led to an emissions event.